Marcella Hazan and Bologna: 8 legendary recipes

 That's how Marcella refers to the desperate efforts to replicate mortadella outside of Bologna.

-She hell knows the real mortadella has nothing to do with "Baloney".
+She knows the real mortadella has nothing to do with "Baloney".
 And you don't have to find pistachios or truffles inside, only black pepper inside.

 Marcella also suggests how to use mortadella in your kitchen.